 Different Pieces of the Story

 In years past, doctors made all important decisions related to patient care and treatment.
 The healthcare team stood in awe as he absorbed the details of his patient’s condition almost by magic immediately upon entering the room.
 Knowing what I know now about assessing and evaluating patient conditions, I realize a doctor’s power of observation can tell him or her a lot very quickly.
-Therefore, I suspect he determined his diagnosis through a combination of observation, physical assessment and listening skills.
+Therefore, I suspect he determined his diagnosis through a combination of observation, physical assessment, and listening skills.
 Using his senses and the information provided by those present, he gathered data to make his diagnosis without others being aware they contributed to his knowledge base.

 As the primary caregiver for my spouse, I’ve developed those same skills.
 I notice subtle changes that no one else detects.
 My husband usually has a core body temperature of 97.6°F. If his oral temperature registers 99.5°F, he has a fever that requires treatment.
 I can often detect even a low-grade fever by touch alone.
-Furthermore, if he feels cool rather than hot, I know he may be in greater danger and becoming septic.
+Furthermore, if he feels cool rather than hot, I know he may be in greater danger of becoming septic.
 One of the issues he has with MS is a problem regulating body temperature.
 When he has an infection, his body temperature may drop below 95oF.

 I Can Provide Valuable Insights

-If given the opportunity, I can tell a healthcare provider which organ(s) of his body function correctly and which ones may be malfunctioning based on changes I’ve detected.
+If given the opportunity, I can tell a healthcare provider which organ(s) of his body function correctly and which ones may malfunction based on changes I’ve detected.
 Having access to this vital information provides the healthcare team with direct insight into a host of details they would otherwise take hours to identify.
 When the medical team recognizes my value as a resource to them, they begin to see me as a partner and someone with whom they can collaborate.
 Working together saves time and money as solutions to medical questions are found quicker and problems ruled out based on information already known.

 The Benefits of an Academic Medical Center